 Docker is a free service for one private repository (root-jail), and up to USD7 per month for 5 private repositories (you can find more information on the Docker pricing page.

-These hosting providers are known to work fine with Corrade:
+These hosting providers are known to work with Corrade:

-If you need help with Corrade, we can be contacted in the following ways:
+If you need help with Corrade (installing, setting up, general questions), we can be contacted by using the contact page.

 If you would like to request a feature or report a bug, please use:

 To create a bug report, please make sure to provide a minimal, reproducible and complete example of the problem you are experiencing.
 This roughly includes creating a test scenario with the following points in mind: